chandanhpcic/docs/source/manual/etpro_telemetry.rst

 ..
 Note::

-    To use ET Pro Telemetry, you will need to have OPNsense 19.1 or higher installed.
+    To use ET Pro Telemetry, you will need to have Reticen8 19.1 or higher installed.
 When using an older version, please upgrade to the latest first.